if you could change one thing about washington, What would it be?

 The legislative, judicial, and executive branches, intended to check and balance one another, now enable one another in their quest for power.
 As a nation, we have lost sight of the fact that the states were meant to play an important role in our system of checks and balances.
 Today, they have been essentially reduced to field offices of the national government, as more and more decision-making authority originally reserved for WE THE PEOPLE, both directly and acting through our state legislatures, has been usurped by Washington.

-Federal courts have played an active role in expanding the power of the national government.
+The courts have played an active role in expanding the power of the federal government.
 The Supreme Court has openly admitted that Washington now engages in activities that would have been “unimaginable to the framers,” and claims that the only limit on its power is its “own good judgment.”
 Meanwhile, most Americans have come to believe that factors like money, race, and politics have edged out principles like “innocent until proven guilty” and “equal protection under the law.”
 The courts have yet to put a stop to decades of flagrant, systemic due-process abuses by agencies like the DEA, DOJ, and IRS.
 Our prisons hold thousands of non-violent offenders serving life without parole: longer than some rapists and murderers.

 Congress regularly abdicates its lawmaking responsibility to federal agencies, so politicians can take credit or shift blame as is politically expedient.
 Many of these unaccountable bureaucrats face no consequences for incompetence or wrongdoing.
 This subverts a key feature of the design of our participatory government: our Constitution stipulates that our laws should only be made by those who stand accountable to WE THE PEOPLE on a regular and frequent basis through elections.